The Dark Side: Secrets of the Sports Dopers: Reactions

 Manning told ESPN's Lisa Salters about the reports, on an interview on the morning of the 27th for ESPN Sunday NFL Countdown:

 "Disgusted is how I feel.
 Sickened by it.
 I’m not sure I understand how someone can make something up about somebody, admit he’s made it up and yet somehow it gets published in a story.
 I don’t understand that.
 Maybe you can explain it to me, somebody else can.
 It’s completely fabricated, complete trash, garbage.
 It makes me sick it brings Ashley into it.
 Her medical history, her medical privacy being violated.
 That makes me sick.
 I don’t understand that.
 It’s not right.
 I don’t understand it."

-Salters pointed other cases have been seen in which athletes deny first and then eventually admit allegations and Manning answered he can't speak for others and he knows how hard he worked.
+Salters pointed other cases have been seen in which athletes deny first and then eventually admit allegations and Manning answered he cannot speak for others and he knows how hard he worked.
 Nevertheless, Manning also stated he had visited the Guyer Institute 35 times during 2011 and that he had received both medication and treatment from Guyer during this time.
 Sly recanted his story and requested the report not to be aired via a YouTube video following the release of the report.

 Manning took response and hired former George W. Bush press secretary Ari Fleischer to manage the issue.
 He also threatened to sue Al Jazeera, but later backed down.
 Later, Fleischer confirmed that Ashley Manning did receive shipments from the Guyer Institute, but refused to confirm if the shipments had included HGH.